-Progress reports will be given to students periodically throughout the school year.
-Parents and students are also encouraged to monitor grades through the District's online gradebook system.
+Parents and students are encouraged to frequently monitor grades through the District's online gradebook system.
 Final report cards may be picked up at the high school beginning the first week of June.
 The report cards contain an academic grade and an attendance summary.
 Please check each area carefully to determine progress.

-A: 90-100 B: 80-89 C: 70-79 D: 60-69
+A: 90-100 B: 80-89